-Recruit and Connect with UAA Talent
+Connect with and Recruit UAA Talent

 Ways to connect with UAA talent:

-- Attend on-campus recruitment events
+- Attend on-campus and virtual recruitment events

-- Advertise open jobs and internships
+- Advertise open jobs and internships on Handshake

-- Host student jobs and internships with your organization
+- Host student-friendly jobs and internships

 - Share your expertise at career networking events